One of the most peculiar encounters with a UFO involves aliens serving breakfast in Eagle River, Wisconsin.

 Shortly following this incident, several more sightings occurred.
 The entire ordeal is covered in great, entertaining, detail in Jay Rath’s book The W-Files (1997).

-J. Nathan Couch is the author of Goatman: Flesh or Folklore?, a fascinating investigation into the historical origins of goatman legends across the country.
+J. Nathan Couch is the author of Goatman: Flesh or Folklore?, an investigation into the historical origins of goatman legends across the country.